KaiFig/Unit_3/Project/read_me.md

 I will design and make a mobile app for a client who is very invested in footbal.
 The mobile app will eneable the client to build a digital record of the games he has seen or played in.
 It will be constructed using the software python, kivy for the webpage, and sql to create a database.
 It will take around 3 weeks to make and will be evaluated according to the criteria A, B, C, and D.

 ## Success criteria
-1. The solution is a software based app
+1. The application has a secure login and registration
-2. The user is able to record their own scores
+2. The application enables the user to record each match (final score, players, time of game, location, time of goals, time of substitutions and persons substitued)
-3. The application has a timeline of the game
+3. The application has a timeline of the game with the record that the user inputs explained in success criteria 2
-4. The application has a secure login page with a hashed password
+4. For each match that the user records, there is a seperate page with the timeline and inputs
+5. The application will have an overview screen that displays each game in chronolgical order
+6. The application enables the user to copy images onto it

 # Criteria B: